If This Book Exists, You're in the Wrong Universe: Sequel

 Pargin had announced that he had signed a deal for a fifth book in the series, tentatively scheduled to come out in fall of 2026.
+The title is There Are No Giant Crabs in This Novel: A Novel of Giant Crabs and will be published in November 2026.

 Reception

 Publishers Weekly praised the book's "bizarre and vivid visuals" as well as its frank social criticism.
 Philip Cu Unjieng of Manila Bulletin observed that the book followed "a formula that Pargin has employed with great success over several novels", calling it "a topsy-turvy mess, but that's the Pargin's specialty."
 Collin Henderson of Horror Obsessive praised the way the book described and dealt with trauma, calling it "hilarious and scary work from an author who has perfected the art of mixing absurdity with existential terror".